German Red Cross extends lifetime of World War II tracing service | DW | 26.08.2020

 An interior ministry press released then noted that the success rate in clearing up such cases was "declining due to natural causes."
 "The chances of finding missing persons from the era still alive decreases year on year, and the likelihood of them having been found by other means increases with time," said the release.

-Hasselfeldt told DW that the service has a success rate in the region of 20%, with around 2,000 of the 2019 queries answered by the DRK.
+Hasselfeldt said that the service has a success rate in the region of 20%, with around 2,000 of the 2019 queries answered by the DRK.
 Inquiries from abroad are also by no means unheard of, she said, for instance from countries like Poland, Russia and Norway.

 The Red Cross had said in 2018 time that it estimated that the fate of some 1.2 million people would remain a mystery.